CN-TU/mdcstream-matlab/Readme.md

 Generator of synthetic n-dimensional stream datasets for the evaluation of stream clustering and outlier detection algorithms (MATLAB version)

-Author: Denis Ojdanic, denis.ojdanic@yahoo.com
+- Author: Denis Ojdanic, denis.ojdanic@yahoo.com
-Supervisor: Félix Iglesias Vázquez, felix.iglesias@nt.tuwien.ac.at
+- Supervisor: Félix Iglesias Vázquez, felix.iglesias@nt.tuwien.ac.at

 ## Dependencies
-MDCGen is required to run mdcstream and can be downloaded from the following repository: https://github.com/CN-TU/mdcgen-matlab
+MDCGen is required to run mdcstream and can be downloaded from the following repository:\n https://github.com/CN-TU/mdcgen-matlab

 ## How to start...